nickkolev97/Tip_deconvolution_hack/readme.txt

 whose center and standard deviation are parameters chosen by the user.
 In our case, we randomly select these parameters from a uniform distribution between [0.2,0.8) for the standard deviation (the tip radius), and the x and y offset of the gaussian center (with [0.2,0.8) being in units of pixels).
 We did not have time to try and do the double tip too.
 We realise that using a single AFM image will cause major overfitting but training a more robust model we could apply to more data that still showed good results wasn't realistic within this timeframe.
+We realise that this will have likely caused major overfitting of our models.
+Any test statistics given should also be taken with a grain of salt, given our "test" set is sampled from the same distribution as the training and validation sets and the output should be of the same uncorrupted image.

 Solution: Our main focus were autoencoders.
 We tried a variety of different sizes and depths, mainly basing it off this paper (ref).
 We also tried some different loss functions, most notably a combination of MAE loss and SSIM loss, equally weighted.
 We compare the results of a few of the different